-He practised in Keating Chambers from 1968 and was appointed QC in 1982.
+From 1968, he practised in Keating Chambers and was appointed QC in 1982.
 In 1986 he accepted an invitation by 39 Essex Chambers to become Head of Chambers, a position he held until 1993 when he was appointed to the High Court.

 In his long judicial career, he decided many cases across the whole range of civil law, including contract, construction and commercial law, general common law, international law, and public and human rights law.
 Many of his judgments are reported in the Law Reports and are frequently cited as precedents.